pverrecchia/Raspberry-Pi-weather-dashboard/README.md

 For more details on how crontab works, I suggest [this explanation](http://kvz.io/blog/2007/07/29/schedule-tasks-on-linux-using-crontab/) but to get my script to run every 5 minutes, I used:

-`crontab entry`
+`*/5 * * * * /home/pi/Documents/projects/weather_dashboard/weather.py`

 There are two more minor steps before the script will run automatically.
-First, add

-`shebang` to the _very first_ line of the python script, as that will allow it to be executable.
+First, add `#!/usr/bin/env python` to the _very first_ line of the python script, as this will allow it to be executable.
 We also need to set executable permissions on the file itself using `sudo chmod +x weather.py`

-Now, the python script will run every 5 minutes and log the sensor data to the MySQL table!
+Now, the Python script will run every 5 minutes and log the sensor data to the MySQL table!

-## Part 4: Node.js server
+## Part 3: Node.js server

-I chose to use Node.js and the [Express framework](https://expressjs.com/en/starter/installing.html) to set up a basic webserver that will allow other devices on the local network to access the data in the databaseThe Node.js (server.js) does a few things:
+I chose to use Node.js together with the [Express framework](https://expressjs.com/en/starter/installing.html) to set up a basic web server that will allow other devices on the local network to access the data in the database.
+The Node.js (server.js) does a few things:

--link it to the database
--choose a port to listen on
+- Connects to the MySQL database in a manner similar to the script.
+Useful info [here](https://www.w3schools.com/nodejs/nodejs_mysql.asp)
+- Listens on port 8080
--Setup homepage to return index.html
+- Sets up a homepage to return an index.html
--Setup a data api to handle request for data from index.html
+- Sets up a very simple data handler that queries the MySQL database (optional but I wanted to try using a handler and query parameters)

+### Part 3a: Automating starting the server

 I also configured the node server to start automatically when the Pi powers up.
-I attempted to use crontab for this as well but it didn't seem to work properly.
-I tried a few strategies but was ultimately successful after finding [this forum post](https://www.raspberrypi.org/forums/viewtopic.php?f=63&t=138861)
+I attempted to use crontab for this as well but it didn't work properly.
+I tried a few strategies but was ultimately successful after finding [this forum post](https://www.raspberrypi.org/forums/viewtopic.php?f=63&t=138861).
+It involves creating a .service file and copying it to /tc/systemd/system.

+Now the Pi will automatically start the server and record data once powered on.
+This will make it easy to box up and plug in anywhere.

-## Part 5: Making a dashboard
+## Part 4: Making a dashboard

-Lastly, I made a very simple dashboard (index.html) that will display the data retrieved from the database.
+Lastly, I made a very simple dashboard that will display the data retrieved from the database.
+When I navigate to <RaspberryPi_IP>:8080 in my broswer, index.html will be returned as per Part 3.
+In index.html, a jQuery GET call is made to the server's /data handler which queries the DB and returns the measurments to the client.

 The most recent measurements are showed at the top of the dashboard.
 Three charts show the 3-day trailing measurements of temperature, humidity and pressure.

--Call the data endpoint and Query string to select amount of data -experiementing with data decimation to not crowd graphs.
--chart.js
+The number of days is controllable in the jQuery GET call.
+I may eventually be expose this in the form of a drop-down.

+After the data is returned, I used Chart.js to make some nice and simple plots!